 You can also spend five leisurely days on a trek through the Pu Luong region of Vietnam while doing homestays with local families.
 You eat with a host family, share meals with them, and interact with them on a deeply personal level.

 The popularity of specialty treks is also growing rapidly.
-Adventure touring/adventure travel, which combines light- to moderate-activities (traditional trekking, cycling, etc.) along with other adventure travel activities (safaris, boating, etc.), is expected to be the fastest growing segment of the travel industry in 2018.
+Adventure touring/adventure travel, which combines light- to moderate-activities (traditional trekking, cycling, etc.) along with other adventure travel activities (safaris, boating, etc.), is expected to be the fastest growing segment of the travel industry.
 These adventure touring options can often involve a theme, such as photography, birdwatching, or even culinary activities.

 I’m not in great shape.
 Can I still do the hike or the trek?

 In one word: absolutely!
 You should select options from a trekking company that indicates the level of intensity of the activities.
 Obviously, don’t select a trek that is beyond your level of fitness.
 However, a large part of trekking is the mental endurance to continue on.

 One of our good friends used to run marathons and visited the highest mountain in Africa to do the Mount Kilimanjaro trek.
 Despite her incredible fitness, she wasn’t able to summit while some of her fellow hikers with a lower fitness level pushed on and made it to the top.
 It was a humbling moment for her watching people of a lesser fitness level achieve success.
 Seeing the summit of Kilimanjaro requires mental grit and 80% of the people who attempt it are successful.

 How much trekking time should I plan for?
 I have limited vacation time!

 We get it.
 Vacation time is precious.
 That is one of our key focuses on this blog: how can you maximize your limited vacation time.
 Thankfully, treks are a fully scalable activity and you can devote as much or as a little time to your trek as you want.